She stood by the window,

 But the visage of tiny hands and face,

-It made her smile.
+It made her radiantly smile.

-The day came when searing pains tore her apart,
+When searing pains tore her apart,

 She cried and shrieked,